zelbanna/rims/README.md

 - core: Generic lib and core (engine) modules
 - tools: various tools for interaction with engine or database
 - templates: various templates for tasks
+- react: react-JS source code for dynamic piece of the site
+- static: static content for the site
+- site: built site content for the internal web server